turingtechPK/mobile-test/README.md

 ### Login View

-- User opens the app and is presented a login form
+- User opens the app and is presented with a login form
-- He can log in with an arbitrary username (for sake of simplicity) and the password "password"
+- User can log in with an arbitrary username (for sake of simplicity) and the password "password"
-- If credentials are correct, he gets redirected to the second view.
-Else he gets some notification to check credentials for correctness.
+- If credentials are correct, redirect to the second view or else show error message.

 ### Reditt Overview

 - User sees a view with reddit's logo on top and the username displayed.
-- Underneath will be a list of the puppy pictures.
+- Underneath will be a list of the pictures.
 - The user can approve/disapprove the individual images by swiping either left or right like tinder. (https://tenor.com/view/timber-server-glue-summer-hunt-wood-swipe-left-gif-17235406)

 ### Users approve/disapprove list

 - Users can switch to this view (and back to the previous view).
+You can make a navbar or a menu.
 - User will see a list of puppy pictures with an indicator showing accepted or rejected.